 PT Musi Hutan Persada has Sustainable Forest Management certification of IFCC standard under the Programme for the Endorsement of Forestry Certification (PEFC) in conjunction with its Indonesian partner, the Indonesian Forest Certification Co-Operation (IFCC).
 Sustainable forest management certification of IFCC-PEFC standard with Certificate No. AJA/IFCC-PEFC/FMC-HT/00037/III/2017 issued by AJA Registrars Europe.

 PEFC is the worldâ€™s leading forest certification system and a rigorous, globally recognised standard that works as a mechanism to verify and promote sustainable forest management and sustainably produced wood products.
 With SFM certification of IFCC-PEFC standard and PEFC Chain-of-Custody at PT TEL Pulp and Paper, it guarantees that all wood products come from sustainable forest management that is 100% PEFC certified.

-In addition to the certification mentioned earlier, in plantation operations, PT Musi Hutan Persada produces wood products that verified by one of the FSC standards as proof that the wood harvested is not from an unacceptable source.
+In addition to the certification mentioned earlier, in plantation operations, PT Musi Hutan Persada produces wood products that have verified and the wood harvested is not from an unacceptable source.
 Unacceptable sources of wood are:

 PT Musi Hutan Persada has the certification of Sustainable Production Forest Management and Timber Legality Verification (PHPL-VLK) with Certificate Number 003.6/EQC-PHPL/X/2020 issued by Certification Body of PT Equality Indonesia.